rooklift/halite2_rush_theory/README.md

 Consider the following.
 Every ship can -- by moving at speed 7 -- do damage to enemies that are up to 13 units away from its starting location, because weapon range is effectively 6 (measuring centre to centre).

-Therefore, certain sweet spots emerge on the map.
-If we put our ships in those sweet spots, we can't lose, but we might win.
+Therefore, certain sweet spots emerge on the map, where *at most* one enemy ship can come into range.
+If we put all our ships in those sweet spots, we can't lose, but we might win.

 ![Sweet Spots](https://raw.githubusercontent.com/fohristiwhirl/scraps/master/ranges.gif)